anteq/reckon-ng-eet-2017/recon.md

 #### Final status
 ### ...but it doesn't any more :(
 After a few days, it turned out that Facebook has completely changed the structure of their pages and the module is not working.
-None of the RegExps that we used works.
+None of the RegExps that we used work.

 ---